First Woman Judge (Tanzania)

 During her time as a Senior Resident Magistrate, she was in charge of the Arusha region from 1982 to 1987.
 From 1984 to April 1987 she was the Chairperson of the Regional Housing Tribunal determining landlord/tenant disputes with the aid of assessors.
 She was also the Chairperson of the Regional Local Government Elections Committee responsible for conducting local government elections.
 She served as a part-time commissioner on the Law Reform Commission of Tanzania from 1984 to 1990.
 While she was in the High Court, Eusebia was the judge in charge of the Moshi High Court Zone from July 1997 until she joined the Court of Appeal in August 2002.

-As one who joined the judiciary at a young age of 23, Eusebia advises young women wishing to embark on a legal /judicial career that the sky is the limit.
+As one who joined the judiciary at the young age of 23, Eusebia advises young women wishing to embark on a legal /judicial career that the sky is the limit.
 Their determination and dedication to legal studies will open opportunities for women in the judiciary, in academia, attorneys for law enforcement agencies, advocates in law firms, corporate lawyers, and as legal staff or paralegals.
-She believes that the doors are wide open for women lawyers and jurists in all jurisdictions founded on the rule of law, democracy, justice, peace and security.
+She believes that the doors are wide open for women lawyers and jurists in all jurisdictions founded on the rule of law, democracy, justice, peace, and security.

-Judicial work requires personal and professional integrity, knowledge of the law, skill to apply the same, adherence to judicial code of conduct and ethics and more importantly honesty and total commitment to hard work.
+Judicial work requires personal and professional integrity, knowledge of the law, skill to apply the same, adherence to judicial code of conduct and ethics, and more importantly honesty and total commitment to hard work.
 The job is self-supervising.
 It is an ideal profession for women who aspire to be judges.
 Eusebia Nicholas Munuo is a pioneer Tanzania woman in law who has paved the way for many generations to come after her.